 I’ve managed to preserve enough of the wood so you can see the walnut grain.

 A close up of the decoupage which was done on the inside of the glass to allow me to have access to the glass handles in order to pull the doors.

 It took me a very long time to finish this mid century modern modern china cabinet project but not because it was a labor intensive job.
 It was my indecisiveness at what I should do with this lovely piece.
 In the end, I feel that I was able to preserve the integrity of the piece while at the same time hiding it’s imperfections with the paint.
 And as a bonus it really helps to make the room look larger now with the white paint.

 This is the same room which previously housed these bookcases.

-If you like Mid-Century Modern furniture make sure to go and visit Iris Abbey.
+If you like mid century modern china cabinet and other modern furniture make sure to go and visit Iris Abbey.
 Their blog is a wealth of information on these sorts of pieces.

 Now that this mid century modern china cabinet has been saved from the basement I can honestly say that all that procrastination on my part was worth it.
 I desperately needed a cabinet to store all the baking stuff and this was the best solution for it.
 What do you think?